openosmia/snicar-fx/README.md

 - **flexible spectral grid**: between 200 and 5000nm with resolution >= 1nm
 - **light weight**: no dependence on large optical properties databases
-- **fast**: up to 50x faster (single-threaded) depending on the model set-up (nb layers in particular)
+- **fast**: up to 50x faster in single-threaded runs depending on model configuration (number of layers in particular)
-- **directional capability**: two-stream and multi-stream solver (! no fresnel layers and diffuse irradiance for now)
+- **directional capability**: two-stream and multi-stream solvers
-- **specialized snow and ice features**: liquid water content and empirical optical properties of glacial microbes
+- **specialized snow and ice features**: liquid water content and empirical optical properties of glacial microbes and minerals

 ## Brief description